GoyalLab/KeepingScore/SCTAB_FINAL/README.md

 Details about the **scTab** datasets and files can be found here:
 https://github.com/theislab/scTab

-Note that the `emb_cellnet` model files were **slightly modified** to load the extracted embeddings instead of the raw scRNA-seq data.
+Note that the `emb_cellnet`'s `estimators.py` file was modified to load the extracted embeddings instead of the raw scRNA-seq data.